department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 You can file a Supplemental Claim within <b>1 year</b> of a decision if you have new evidence.

-But you can’t file a Supplemental Claim if you have a Fiduciary Claim or you’re one of multiple people claiming the same benefit (this is rare). <br>
+But you can’t file a Supplemental Claim if you have a fiduciary claim or you’re one of multiple people claiming the same benefit (this is rare). <br>
 <a href="#rare-situations">Learn about your options in these rare situations</a>.

 <br>